svn2github/wordpress-vip-plugins/thePlatform/readme.txt

 === thePlatform Video Manager ===
 Developed By: thePlatform for Media, Inc.
-Tags: embedding, video, embed, portal, theplatform, shortcode Requires at least: 3.7
+Tags: embedding, video, embed, portal, theplatform, shortcode, media Requires at least: 3.7
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 1.1.0
+Stable tag: 1.1.1

 Manage your content hosted by thePlatform and embed media in WordPress posts.